Guide: Creating a new OpenActive Vocabulary

 • (Some existing vocabularies do not follow this convention)

-2. Use the as a template to create a new repository with a name that exactly matches the identifier.
+2. Use the skos-vocabulary-template as a template to create a new repository with a name that exactly matches the identifier.

 • Update the README.md by removing the top section, and adapting the content for the new vocabulary.